Higher Productivity Through Business Process Outsourcing

 As a business owner, one of the main hurdles for the business is managing expenses as they hurt the bottom line.
 By outsourcing to other countries with lower minimum wages compared to New York City, Goldberg was able to lay out succinct plans for his offshore team to lead to success.

-Saving money is important for long-term success but not by cutting corners either.
-While there are plenty of qualified people around the world, it is important to layout plans, especially when working with teams both onshore and offshore as that can get out of control quickly.
+Saving money is important for long-term success, but not by cutting corners either.
+While there are plenty of qualified people around the world, it is important to lay out plans, especially when working with teams both onshore and offshore, as that can get out of control quickly.
 The plans that exist must be clear, concise, and laid out well enough for non-natives to understand and contribute effectively.
 In addition, it is critical to spend in-person time to keep the teams on track and efficiently moving towards the company goals.

 Outsourcing should start first on nonessential and non-core activities and functions.
 The main core functions of the business should be monitored and steered by the primary team so their vision can be attained.
 Squawker’s team experienced this during a development project.

 As a team made up of professionals with decades worth of experience in trading and financial technology, they were perfectly situated to steer the project while bringing in outsourced partners to build an integration team so they would not need to perform every function of the business.
-It is easy for many business leaders to begin by outsourcing too much of the project where they can easily lose control as they aren’t able to steer all the moving pieces.
-Squawker’s team was able to overcome this possibility through their decades of experience by having a close eye on development then delegating tasks out as they came.
+It is easy for many business leaders to begin by outsourcing too much of the project, where they can easily lose control as they aren’t able to steer all the moving pieces.
+Squawker’s team was able to overcome this possibility through their decades of experience by having a close eye on development and then delegating tasks as they came.

-Ryan, the CEO had to make a choice, and his choice ended up looking for the best person for the job from around the world.
+Ryan, the CEO, had to make a choice, and his choice ended up looking for the best person for the job from around the world.
 He chose to outsource his engineering team to an existing one in Israel, his Q&A to a team in India, and hardware and firmware sources to a team in China.

 From outsourcing so many parts, he ended up experiencing extreme growth with the company but also that he could no longer control all of the company and realized he needed to take back some control for him to redirect the company in the direction he wanted.
 Thus a valuable lesson was learned in that while outsourcing is extraordinarily helpful for growth, if it makes the company grow too quickly, it is wise to regain that control quickly.

-In the end, a majority of the costs involved with development came from the product development stage which killed the cash reserves as the founders realized they didn’t have enough capital to continue afterward.
+In the end, a majority of the costs involved with development came from the product development stage, which killed the cash reserves as the founders realized they didn’t have enough capital to continue afterward.

 Outsourcing Case Studies Summary

-There are many more lessons to be learned from outsourcing because there are thousands of companies that have utilized it with some of those stories and lessons being shared here.
+There are many more lessons to be learned from outsourcing because there are thousands of companies that have utilized it, with some of those stories and lessons being shared here.
 While outsourcing provides a convenient solution to many expertise and manpower problems, the use of outsourcing creates many problems of its own.
-However, in general, with proper usage, directive, and vision for outsourcing, the pros vastly outweigh any cons that exist making it a corner piece in the operations of many businesses.
+However, in general, with proper usage, directive, and vision for outsourcing, the pros vastly outweigh any cons that exist, making it a corner piece in the operations of many businesses.